 Angst?
 What Angst?: Raizo has absolutely no angst about the changes and odd powers he gets upon becoming a Magius.
 In fact, he views them as a bonus.

 Same with Saki after Episode 10's ending.
-You'd expect her to be traumatized, but Haruto shows a much stronger reaction, and in Episode 13, when Haruto is having severe fits, she actually offers that they have sex to relieve him, though he refuses.
+You'd expect her to be traumatized, but Haruto shows a much stronger reaction (granted, Saki DID know Haruto could lose his sense of reason, and possibly let it go because of that, but it's still a large stretch), and in Episode 13, when Haruto is having severe fits, she actually offers that they have sex to relieve him, though he refuses.

 After Episode 6, reactions to Saki resulted in this due to a sequence of rash and selfish actions she takes such as abandoning her humanity without a second thought, manipulating Haruto so that she could take over his body and use his fame to boost her own fame, and leaping into the fray of battle only to get cold feet when she faced opponents who weren't easily to defeat.
 The outcome of her first solo fight did not help this.
 Afterwards, fan reaction split between those who consider her The Scrappy for the previous mentioned actions, and those who actually enjoyed watching this development unfold throughout the episode and grew to like her newly discovered character even more.